FIWARE/tutorials.Relationships-Linked-Data/README.md

 According to the [defined data model](https://fiware.github.io/tutorials.Step-by-Step/schema/Product/):

--   The `type` attribute is an `https://uri.etsi.org/ngsi-ld/type`
+-   The `type` attribute has the FQN `https://uri.etsi.org/ngsi-ld/type`
--   The `name` attribute is an `https://uri.etsi.org/ngsi-ld/name`
+-   The `name` attribute has the FQN `https://uri.etsi.org/ngsi-ld/name`
--   The `price` attribute is an `https://fiware.github.io/tutorials.Step-by-Step/schema/price`
+-   The `price` attribute has the FQN `https://fiware.github.io/tutorials.Step-by-Step/schema/price`
--   The `size` attribute is an `https://fiware.github.io/tutorials.Step-by-Step/schema/size`
+-   The `size` attribute has the FQN `https://fiware.github.io/tutorials.Step-by-Step/schema/size`
--   The `currency` attribute is an `https://fiware.github.io/tutorials.Step-by-Step/schema/currency`
+-   The `currency` attribute has the FQN `https://fiware.github.io/tutorials.Step-by-Step/schema/currency`

-The programmatically the Product model is fully described in the [`https://fiware.github.io/tutorials.Step-by-Step/tutorials-context.jsonld`](https://fiware.github.io/tutorials.Step-by-Step/tutorials-context.jsonld)
+The programmatically the Product model and its attributes are fully described in the [`https://fiware.github.io/tutorials.Step-by-Step/tutorials-context.jsonld`](https://fiware.github.io/tutorials.Step-by-Step/tutorials-context.jsonld)

 ### Display all Shelves